poppindouble/lock-free/lock_free.md

 ![Configuration](13.jpg)

 This "wired" behavior is not happening frequently, I got this result only a few times.
 Feel free to test it out, and let me know the result if you get the same output as me.
-I guess the reason why it only happens on my 15 inch MacBook Pro instead of 13 inch MackBook Pro is that 15 inch MacBook has physical 4 cores, however, 13 inch MacBook only has 2 cores, but it used
+I guess the reason why it only happens on my 15 inch MacBook Pro instead of 13 inch MackBook Pro is that 15 inch MacBook has physical 4 cores, however, 13 inch MacBook only has 2 cores, but it used hyper-threading to mimic 4 cores, which is not a real core.
+This bug won't happen if the two threads are running on the same core.

 Still you don't need to be worried about the `Ordering::Release`